How to Improve Saline Soil for Farming – A Simple Guide for Indian Farmers

 Water scarcity hinders leaching - use farm ponds or rainwater.
 High initial costs offset by subsidies (PMKSY) and yield gains.

-Organic methods sequester carbon, reduce runoff and cut chemical dependency, aligning with sustainable agricultural practices.
+Organic methods sequester carbon, reduce run-off and cut chemical dependency, aligning with sustainable agricultural practices.
 Farmers save 20-30% on inputs, access premium markets.

 Irrigation, intrusion, poor drainage; affects 6.7M ha.